gablg1/columnDB/src/README.md

 ## Requirements

-You should have either clang or gcc installed in a linux-based machine.
+You should have gcc installed in a linux-based machine (debian or fedora).
-TODO(Include more information here...)

 ## Client-Server code
 We have included a simple unix socket implementation of an interactive